Ronaldvk90/bakruis/README.md

 DBUS_SYSTEM_BUS_ADDRESS=unix:path=/tmp/system_bus_socket
 PULSE_SERVER=unix:/tmp/pulseaudio.socket

-This will connect the service to avahi trough DBUS and the PipeWire-Pulse container trough DBUS socket and PipeWire-Pulse socket.
+Or use PipeWire at **/tmp/pipewire-0**

-In the DBUS container there is a drop-in sample config to use. :)
+This will connect the service to avahi trough DBUS and the PipeWire-Pulse container trough DBUS socket and PipeWire-Pulse or pipewire socket.